AmyShafer/clue-todo/README.md

 Users do not need setup.

----

 ## Mockup

-The following images shows the website in play!
+The following images show the website in play!

 &nbsp;

 Opening the Clue To Do App looks something like this. 🎲

 <img src="src/assets/clue1.png" width="410" height="330" alt="clue-app-start"/>

 &nbsp;

 This is also how the app can look. 🔎

 <img src="src/assets/clue2.png" width="410" height="330" alt="clue-app-with-tasks"/>

 &nbsp;

 The Clue To Do App may even look this way! 🔧

 <img src="src/assets/clue3.png" width="410" height="330" alt="clue-app-tast-complete"/>

----

 ## Resources-used

-* <a href="https://www.youtube.com/watch?v=E1E08i2UJGI" target="_blank"> A React tutorial from Brian Design was used as guidance for this project. </a>
+A <a href="https://www.youtube.com/watch?v=E1E08i2UJGI" target="_blank">React tutorial</a> from Brian Design was used as guidance for this project.

-* <a href="https://github.com/briancodex/react-todo-app-v1" target="_blank"> The creator's GitHub repo can be found at his handle @briancodex.</a>
+The creator's <a href="https://github.com/briancodex/react-todo-app-v1" target="_blank">GitHub repo</a> can be found at his handle @briancodex.

 ## Future-plans

 In the future, I would like make task completion more intutive by adding as React icon to click instead of clicking on the entire task.

 I also plan to host this project somewhere for easier viewing.

----

 ## Github-url